microsoft/typescript-benchmarking/ts-perf/packages/cli/README.md

   ts-perf host install --host node@11.1 --config default=true
   ```
 - Run a benchmark
-  - Run a compiler benchmark (must be run within the TypeScript repo unless the `--tsc` and `--suite` options are provided):
+  - Run a compiler benchmark (must be run within the TypeScript repo unless the `--builtDir` and `--suite` options are provided):
     ```powershell
     # All compiler scenarios and default hosts
     ts-perf benchmark tsc --save /path/to/file.benchmark